-Students withdrawing from the Academy must complete the formal withdrawal procedure as prescribed by the Vice President for Academic Affairs.
+Students withdrawing from the Academy must complete the formal withdrawal procedure as prescribed by the Provost.
 Failure to follow the prescribed procedures, especially at the end of a semester, may result in additional charges until the student is officially disenrolled.